WinVector/Examples/LogisticOmit/logistic_omit.md

 | x       |   3 | 0.000000 |
 | omitted |   0 | 1.333333 |

-And all of this worrying pays off.
-If we fit a model with the `omitted` variable left out, we still get the original valid estimates of the `x`-coefficient and the intercept.
+All of this worrying pays off.
+If we fit a model with the `omitted` variable left out, we still get the original estimates of the `x`-coefficient and the intercept.

 ``` r